 In This Guide:

-- What are the benefits of child life insurance?
+- What are the benefits of life insurance for your children?

-- How much does child life insurance cost?
+- How much does children’s critical illness cover cost?

-What are the benefits of child life insurance?
+What are the benefits of life insurance for your children?

 Although the decision is down to your employer, most companies will only grant a few days leave.
 Therefore, a child life insurance policy can help to cover you financially during a time of emotional difficulty.

-Yet the child won’t have any debts of their own, so the pay-out following a child’s death is to support the parent.
+Yet the child won’t have any debts of their own, so the pay-out following a diagnosis is designed to support the parents.
 Premium contributions could add up to a fair whack, but pay-outs on claims aren’t actually very high.
 Usually, they’re capped at around £25,000, although this will depend on your insurer so compare life insurance prices to get the maximum coverage.

 Furthermore, while providers will parade savings opportunities made by your cash value, they will also charge a fee; this will often counteract any savings you’ve made, so other investment opportunities or saving systems may be a better choice.

-Remember, having to make a claim is rare, so it may be best to look at other options for you and your child.
+Remember, having to make a claim is rare, so it may be best to look at other options for you and your family.